Poas Volcano National Park, Costa Rica

-Considered by most to be one of the most breathtaking sites in the entire country, the Poas Volcano sits high above 14,000 acres (5,666 ha) of various habitats and life zones which make up Poas Volcano National Park (Parque Nacional Volcan Poas).
-Rising up to 8,885 ft (2,708 m), Poas remains one of Costa Rica's largest and most active volcanoes.
-This fact alone is enough to attract thousands of visitors per year.
+Poás Volcano overlooks 14,000 acres (5,666 ha) of various habitats that make up Poas Volcano National Park (Parque Nacional Volcán Poás).
+Poás Volcano National Park is one of Costa Rica's most active volcanos, making it an awesome place to visit.
+At a height of 8,885 ft (2,708 m), Poás remains one of Costa Rica's largest and most active volcanoes.
+This fact alone is enough to attract thousands of visitors per year

-Located about 1½ hours from San Jose, Poas is a very popular day trip.
+Located about 1½ hours from San Jose, Poás Volcano National Park is a very popular day trip.
 Visitors often make the 68 mile (108 km) round-trip journey, which cruises along never-ending fields of coffee and flower farms that line the area around the park.
 From Ciudad Quesada, Poas Volcano National Park is 72 miles (116 km).
 The best time to visit is during the morning hours from January to April.
-Weekends are normally crowded and clouds normally roll in around mid afternoon, making it difficult to enjoy the scenery.
-But on a clear day it is possible to see both the Pacific and Atlantic coasts.
+Weekends are normally crowded and clouds normally roll in around mid-afternoon, making it difficult to enjoy the scenery.
+But on a clear day, it is possible to see both the Pacific and Atlantic coasts.

 Customer Reviewed At Monteverde Lodge, we really appreciated that they placed water jugs in each room and offered ice and fresh fruit for the water each evening.
 This would be a great idea for other accommodations - we would be less inclined to buy water in plastic bottles for the room, and it ...